Rebel Moon – Part Two: The Scargiver: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 28 critics, indicating "generally unfavorable" reviews.

-For the director’s cut, the reviews were significantly better – 67% of critics liked the film.
+For the director’s cut, 67% of 15 critics' reviews are positive, with an average rating of 6.9/10.

 Simon Abrams of RogerEbert.com gave the film one out of four stars, saying that it "feels as anemic and negligible as the non-sexual scenes in a floppy, overproduced porno".
 Bob Strauss of the San Francisco Chronicle wrote that the majority of the film "is not that much better than the derivative, sludgy first installment", but felt that the battle sequences of the final 45 minutes were enough to raise his overall assessment to two-and-a-half out of four stars.
 David Ehrlich of IndieWire called the film a "catastrophic bore of a film".

-In a double review of the Director's Cuts for Rebel Moon Part One and Part Two, David James from We Got This Covered wrote: "In an age of algorithmically generated sludge it's a miracle that Zack Snyder convinced Netflix to fund this kinky, gory and truly bizarre sci-fi epic.
-A cult classic in the making."
-James praised, among other things, the sex scenes, the violence, and the actors, while he criticized the musical score.
-He gave the movies four out of five stars.

 Viewership

 After premiering April 19 on Netflix, the film garnered 21.4 million views in three days, making it the most viewed English-language film on the service from April 15 to 21; it was the third consecutive Netflix number one for Snyder, starting with Army of the Dead and continuing Rebel Moons first part.
 However, it would score 44.2 million viewership hours, marking a significant decline from the first part; part one was reported to have had 54.1 million viewership hours in its first three days.
 The film stayed in first place with 18.8M views in its first full week of availability, which still counted as its own second week in first place, following its debut weekend.
 The week after that, the film slipped to third place with 6M views, as the film also earned an overall worldwide total of 46.2M views.
-According to Netflix's “What We Watched: A Netflix Engagement Report", the film generated 55.8 million views from April 19 to June 30, 2024, 10 million views from July 1 to December 31, 2024, and 5.8 million views from January 1 to June 30, 2025, while the R-rated director's cut version of the film generated 8.3 million views from August 2 to December 31, 2024, and 2 million views from January 1 to June 30, 2025.
+According to Netflix's “What We Watched: A Netflix Engagement Report", the film generated 55.8 million views from April 19 to June 30, 2024, 10 million views from July 1 to December 31, 2024, 5.8 million views from January 1 to June 30, 2025, 2.5 million views from July 1 to December 31, 2025, and 1.9 million views from January 1 to June 30, 2026, while the R-rated director's cut version of the film generated 8.3 million views from August 2 to December 31, 2024, 2 million views from January 1 to June 30, 2025, 1.5 million views from July 1 to December 31, 2025. and 2.4 million views from January 1 to June 30, 2026.